temach/k8s-training/README.md

   uid: 0778a320-9e13-42c0-9dc0-a3be640872c3
 ```

-Also verify that after kube-proxy pod recreated and node reboot, old iptable rules were cleared and kube-proxy create two new nft tables for itself:
+Restart the kube-proxy pods and do a node reboot.
+Now verify that old iptable rules were cleared and kube-proxy create two new nft tables for itself:
 ```
 # nft list tables
 table ip nat